-This jumbo-sized dog breed is a mix of Newfie, longhaired Saint Bernard, and Great Pyrenees.
-He needs a good deal of exercise, attention, and space, but with the right owner, he can be a friend like no other.
-With his lion-like looks and deep bark, he makes an intimidating watch dog.
+They need a good deal of exercise, attention, and space, but with for right pet parent, they can be a friend like no other.
+With their lion-like looks and deep bark, they make for an intimidating watch dog.

 See below for complete list of dog breed traits and facts about Leonbergers!

 Leonberger Dog Breed Information, Pictures, Characteristics & Facts - Dogtime